LfA Frequently Asked Questions

 How do faculty request a LfA Classroom Moderator?

 Faculty should fill out the moderator request form located here.
 Due to the accelerated nature of this initiative, we need requests submitted on or before December 15, 2020.
 Best efforts will be made to match you with a moderator.

 Who can apply to be a LfA Classroom Moderator?

-All students, undergrad and grad, are encouraged to apply to be a moderator.
-We encourage you to spread the word to your students by pointing them here.
-Students can apply by clicking “Please click here to apply” right underneath the Classroom Moderator heading.
+All students, undergraduate and graduate, are encouraged to apply to be a moderator.
+Learn more about the opportunity here.
+Students can apply by clicking “Please click here to apply” underneath the Classroom Moderator heading.
 Our team is actively exploring different avenues to raise awareness about this opportunity.
-We would be happy to work with people at the college level to create a targeted message that would resonate with their students.
+IS&T would be happy to work with people at the college level to create a targeted message that would resonate with their students.